 It has been observed that the eukaryotic cells (Fig. 2.1) are explicitely characterized by the presence of a multiplicity of definite unit membrane systems that happen to be both structurally and topologically distinct from the cytoplasmic membrane.
 Subsequently, these prevailing membrane systems categorically enable the segregation of various eukaryotic cytoplasmic functions directly into specialized organelles.
 Endoplasmic reticulum (ER) represents the most complex internal membrane system that essentially comprises of an irregular network of interconnected delimited channels that invariably cover a larger segment of the interior portion of the cell.
 Besides, ER gets in direct contact with two other extremely vital components viz., nucleus and cytoplasmic ribosomes.
-The nucleus membrane is duly formed by a portion of the endoplasmic reticulum surrounding the nucleus ; whereas, in other regions the surface of the membrane is particularly covered with the ribosomes wherever synthesis of protein takes place.
-The proteins thus generated eventually pass via the endoplasmic reticulum cell cytoplasm.
+The nucleus membrane is duly formed by a portion of the endoplasmic reticulum surrounding the nucleus; whereas, in other regions the surface of the membrane is particularly covered with the ribosomes wherever synthesis of protein takes place.
+The proteins thus generated eventually pass via the endoplasmic reticulum channels right to the various segments of the ensuing cell cytoplasm.